photosynthesisdev/signal-lite/README.md

 Signal Lite is a lightweight messaging app modeled after Signal.
 This repository contains the content for part 1 of a 3-part lecture series where we'll rebuild the app.

+The most recent version of Signal Lite will always be available on https://signallite.io.
+To test out Signal Lite, open up two tabs and start messaging between them!

 ## Repository Structure

 ### Frontend